lead time vs cycle time

 One of the biggest obstacles in reducing and improving Lead Time for Changes and Cycle Time is accurately measuring them.

-With Waydev, you can measure both Lead Time for Changes and Cycle Time, and have a clear overview over all four stages of the development process.
+With Waydev, you can measure both Cycle Time vs Lead Time and have a clear overview of all four stages of the development process.
 Speed up the velocity by receiving insights into the efficiency of your software delivery process, from the moment the first commit was created up until the moment it got deployed.

 The next step is to optimize Lead Time for Changes and Cycle Time.
 As an engineering manager, you can use Waydev to benchmark your team’s results with the industry and ultimately improve your DevOps processes and your team’s productivity.